R3gm/SoniTranslate/docs/windows_install.md

 pip install onnxruntime-gpu
 ```

 6. Install [ffmpeg](https://ffmpeg.org/download.html).
 FFmpeg is a free software project that produces libraries and programs for handling multimedia data.
 You will need it to process audio and video files.
-You can install ffmpeg with Anaconda by running `conda install -y ffmpeg` in your terminal.
+You can install ffmpeg with Anaconda by running `conda install -y ffmpeg` in your terminal (recommended).
 If you have trouble installing ffmpeg via Anaconda, you can use the following link instead: (https://ffmpeg.org/ffmpeg.html).
 Once it is installed, make sure it is in your PATH by running `ffmpeg -h` in your terminal.
 If you don't get an error message, you're good to go.

 7. Optional install: